daw538/hirosplacement/week4.md

 *__Top Right__*: *Second data set, less noisy and more precise.
 Sodium absorbtion line is circled in red.*
 <br/><br/>
 How are we going to calculate the velocity?
-Via coding, we aimed to create an observer (in our case observer is us on the roof!)  and the sun position at a certain time which we can then calculate the relative distance between them.
+Using a script, we create to create an observer (in our case the observer is us on the roof!) and by using the sun’s position at a certain time which we can then calculate the relative distance between them.
 Hence, the change of distance with respect to time will give us the velocity that we are looking for.
-We aimed to get more progress on that during the upcoming weeks.
+We aim to progress this further during the upcoming weeks.

-Moreover, we also have good news from the laser errors!
-Since our technical supervisor was away for a while, we were not able to fix the problems with the lasers by ourselves.
-However, he is back now and thankfully he took care of the laser and moreover he also fixed the spectrum analyser that was not working since the first day of the summer placement!
-Now, we should be able to use all of our equipment and successfully observe the potassium absorption line on the spectrum analyser.
+In the meantime, we also have good news regarding the broken laser!
+Our technical advisor had been away for the past week upgrading the BiSON telescope in California.
+Upon his return, he was able to fix both the laser and also the the spectrum analyser that had not been working from the outset  of the summer placement!
+Now we should be able to use all of our equipment and successfully observe the potassium absorption line on the spectrum analyser.

 [:arrow_left:](https://github.com/daw538/hirosplacement/blob/master/week3.md)